 Liver disease can occur in pets of any age.
 If it occurs in young animals we tend to think more of toxicity, a liver shunt or a viral disease like adenovirus in dogs, or FIP in cats.
-In older pets we tend to think more of inflammation and cancer as the cause of the liver problem.
+In older pets we tend to think more of inflammation and cancer, in addition to cholangiohepatitis and gall bladder problems, as the cause of the liver problem.

 Several canine breeds are prone to getting liver disease:

 Bedlington terrier’s, Skye terriers, Doberman pinschers, and West Highland White terriers get a problem with excessive copper accumulation that results from failure of normal biliary excretion of copper.